gengark/bannerlord-helper/README.md

 A collection of useful tools dedicated to making i18n works easier for Mount & Blade II: Bannerlord mod creators.

+## 💡 Why bannerlord-helper?

+`bannerlord-helper` assists ***translation contributors*** in quickly creating localized files and translations that adhere to the official directory structure and XML content standards, **allowing them to focus solely on the translation work.**

+Even with frequent updates to the source mod, `bannerlord-helper` identifier algorithm ensures that translations from previous versions are preserved and reused, **meaning your past efforts are never wasted.**

+For ***players / enthusiasts***, `bannerlord-helper` offers a fast and accurate way to translate mods without internationalization into your language with **just a single command, and then you can enjoy the game right away.**

-## ⚙️ Installation
+## ⚙️ Prerequisites

-1. First make sure that the [Node](https://nodejs.org/en) is installed on the computer and the installation path exists in the operating system or user environment variable.
+- make sure that the [Node version 18+](https://nodejs.org/en) is installed on the computer
+- the installation path exists in the operating system or user environment variable.

+## 📦 Installation

-2. Install this cli through NPM in any terminal (cmd/bash/powershell/...).
+1. Install this cli through NPM in any terminal (cmd/bash/powershell/...).

     ```bash
     npm install bannerlord-helper --global
     ```

-3. Run the help command to check whether the cli is installed successfully.
+2. Run the help command to check whether the cli is installed successfully.

     ```bash
     bh -h